Baedrick/dk_renderer/README.md

 also exist in the root level of the codebase:
 - `bin`: All build artifacts.
 - `.tmp`: All intermediate files when building.

+# Origins and Attribution
+This project uses the foundational architecture of the RAD Debugger codebase as an initial template.
+The application structure, memory patterns, and coding conventions follow the approaches established by Ryan Fleury and the RAD Debugger contributors.

+The codebase diverges from that foundation in its purpose and execution.
+While the original software is an interactive debugger, this capstone project builds a standalone GPU-driven renderer.
+High-level subsystems like asset pipelines, GPU memory allocation, and the rendering pipelines, etc. are original components written specifically for this project.

+Thanks to Ryan Fleury and the RAD Debugger team for open-sourcing their work and demonstrating practical data-oriented systems programming.

+# AI Usage Declaration
+I used local Large Language Models (LLMs) as an tool to support development without replacing the core work of building the rendering engine.
+I used AI to interpret platform libraries and debug poorly documented APIs, and to generate throwaway code to test technical ideas.
+These mockups served only as a quick check to see if an approach was viable within academic timelines.
+I rewrote all final code from scratch to meet the performance and architectural needs of the codebase.
+Finally, I used AI to check grammar and phrasing in my development journal and documentation.

+Beyond these specific uses, I am solely responsible for the project's design, architecture, and every line of code in the final implementation.